CyberFlameGO/svnpython/Doc/library/logging.rst

 code approach, mainly separation of configuration and code and the ability of noncoders to easily modify the logging properties.

-Note that the class names referenced in config files need to be either relative to the logging module, or absolute values which can be resolved using normal import mechanisms.
-Thus, you could use either :class:`handlers.WatchedFileHandler` (relative to the logging module) or :class:`mypackage.mymodule.MyHandler` (for a class defined in package :mod:`mypackage` and module :mod:`mymodule`, where :mod:`mypackage` is available on the Python import path).

 .. _library-config:

 Configuring Logging for a Library